allegheny-college-infm-350-spr-2023/writing-machines/README.md

 * [nodeJS installation](https://nodejs.org/en/download/)

+I provide a link to the `nodeJS` installer, as we'll look at some aspects of Javascript together during lab, so notes taken on language formats will take place "live."

 ## Summary

 As the epigrapht to this assignment indicates, this week is _somewhat_ about "play."
 In the spirit of our previous exploration of prompts,